andrewmeyerhofer/DNS-Practice/README.md

 </p>
 <p>
-I then opened notepad and clicked open in the files menu.
-I went to the system32-drivers-etc folder and found the hosts file.
+I then opened the files menu in notepad.
+I went to the System32 > drivers > etc folder and located the hosts file.
 </p>
 <br />